Chef’s Choice Chocolates!

 This is one of my mom’s favorite cakes.
 Very easy but packed with flavor, the orange brightness pairs so wonderfully with earthy olive oil in this cake – and in this ganache!
 The ganache is so smooth, and so delicate.

-Ingredients: White Chocolate (Sugar, Vegetable Oil, Whole Milk Powder, Nonfat Dry Milk, Palm Oil, Soy Lecithin), Heavy Cream, Corn Syrup, Dextrose, Milk, Sorbitol, Egg Yolk, Butter, Cocoa Butter, Vanilla Paste, Sea Salt, Citric Acid, Bourbon Extract, Rum Extract
+Ingredients: White Chocolate (Sugar, Vegetable Oil, Whole Milk Powder, Nonfat Dry Milk, Palm Oil, Soy Lecithin), Heavy Cream, Corn Syrup, Olive Oil, Sorbitol, Cocoa Butter, Trimoline, Orange Zest, Sea Salt, Citric Acid

 Crave